 If you are a resident of Tampines or the Eastern region of Singapore and are in search of a place to study or search for a good book, look no further than the excellent library service located in the neighbourhood.
 The Tampines Regional Library is situated at Our Tampines Hub near the Tampines MRT station and bus interchange.
 The regional library covers a floor area of 10,900 square metres and has an extensive collection of 400,000 items--including reading, visual, and audio materials--for users of all age groups.
 It has integrated spaces within the library such as the PA-managed culinary studio, interest group activity rooms, and an indoor playground for young children to encourage different forms of learning.
 One of the highlights is the WISHers reading club, a language learning group for senior citizens and housewives who wish to improve their use of hanyu-piyin and English-speaking ability through conversation and lessons.
 The list of Tampines Regional Library service includes regular storytelling and school holiday programmes, class visits, library outreaches, talks and workshops, as well as exhibitions and displays.

 Living in Tampines, it is super easy for you to find open spaces and parks which offer a host of exciting activities to provide you with countless hours of entertainment.
-Tampines Central Park, Sun Plaza Park, Tampines Leisure Park are some of the recommended parks and green spaces that definitely come to mind when deciding where to go to get a daily dose of greenery.
-However, you might not know about the hidden gem that is Tampines Eco Green, a lesser-known park nestled just 20 minutes from the MRT station.
+Tampines Central Park, Sun Plaza Park, Tampines Leisure Park are some of the parks in the neighbourhood that we here at 99.co can get behind, if you're looking for your daily dose of greenery.
+We definitely did not forget the hidden gem that is Tampines Eco Green, a lesser-known park nestled just 20 minutes from the MRT station.
 It is the perfect destination if you would like to experience nature in its pristine surroundings.
 While most parks and nature reserves in Singapore have sculptures or playgrounds of some sort, Tampines Eco Green is mostly devoid of man-made elements.
 Instead, expect to find lots of flora and fauna, lush greenery, and even a specially designed eco-toilet that is worth checking out.
 The 36.5-hectare ecological park resembling a savannah with marshlands, secondary forests, and freshwater ponds is home to over 75 species of birds, 20 species of dragonflies, 35 species of butterflies, and 32 species of spiders.
 There are three different trails for you to explore namely Diversity Trail, Forest Trail, and Marsh Trail.
 All trails offered in this park come with easy terrain to navigate your way through making this park the perfect weekend gateway from the hustle and bustle of city life.

 If you partake in an active lifestyle, you are sure to be searching for several sports facilities located within the neighbourhood.
 Here at Tampines, the best part about the neighbourhood is that you can find it all under one roof.
 Our Tampines Hub is an integrated community and lifestyle building located on the grounds of the former Tampines Stadium, Tampines Sports Hall, and Tampines Swimming Complex.
 Officially opened in 2017, the multi-purpose complex now is home to the Town Square, a 5,000 seater stadium with a FIFA-endorsed "2 Star Quality Pro football pitch".
 The artificial turf can be used for both football and rugby matches, and also for other community events.
 In addition, in this complex you can find badminton and table tennis courts available for booking, an 8-lane running track, and 6 different swimming pools that satisfy families as well as sportspeople, one of which is the largest rooftop pool in Singapore.